 News Freddie Gibbs shot at after Williamsburg show Freddie Gibbs Photo Credit: Brad Barket/Getty Images By ALISON FOX email@example.com November 4, 2014 5:28 PM Print Share fbShare Tweet Email A rap show inside a Williamsburg music store and venue had a violent end when two people were shot outside early Tuesday, authorities said.
 Reports indicate rapper Freddie Gibbs wrapped up a performance at Rough Trade, on North 9th Street, before he was shot along with another man.
 Police said a 29-year-old man was shot in the leg and a 33-year-old man was grazed on the hand just before 1:15 a.m.
 Both were taken to area hospitals with nonlife threatening injuries.
 "Yep.
 Still Livin.
 Thanks NYC," Gibbs posted along with a photo shortly after the shooting.
 He updated his Twitter page Tuesday afternoon with the hashtag "#StillLivin."
 Gibbs started out rapping about his hometown of Gary, Indiana, where he worked as a drug dealer, according to MTV.
 He was influenced by rappers like Tupac Shakur and Biggie Smalls.
 There were no suspects in the shooting Tuesday afternoon, police said.
-By ALISON FOX firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
-She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By ALISON FOX firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.